HOT DOCS (Virtual 2020)

 Directed by Tone Grøttjord-Glenne

-Emilie is a young18-year old returning home to be with her mother and other siblings after living in foster homes for many years.
+Emilie is a young 18-year old returning home to be with her mother and other siblings after living in foster homes for many years.
 This is the tale of Emilie as she speaks out of the difficult sexual abuse she underwent under her stepfather who was eventually jailed.
 ALL THAT I AM is a quiet and slow paced film that is by no means less effective.
 Director Tone reveals her subject as an ordinary teen but with not with a ordinary past.
 The past haunts her.
 The film’s most difficult to watch segment is a quiet one where a young Emilie speaks of the abuse how he came into her three to four times a week.
 It is the voice of a child on the background of the screen showing snowing outside.
 Sexual abuse has never been more disturbing when examined from the victim’s point of view.
+Well worth a watch.